Skip to main content

 • One link per shop

-You can re-link a POS product to a different Blueprint at any time.
+You can re-link a POS product to a different Blueprint or Modifier Blueprint at any time.
 Past sales are not retroactively recalculated — only future sales use the new link.

 Troubleshooting

-"I can't find my Blueprint in the dropdown"
+"I can't find my POS product in the dropdown"

 "I linked it but stock still isn't deducting on sales"